mollie/api-documentation/source/reference/v2/balances-api/update-balance.rst

    :organization_access_tokens: true
    :oauth: true

-With this endpoint you can change the settlement frequency and threshold of your default balance.
+With this endpoint you can change the settlement frequency and threshold of your balance.

 Parameters
 ----------